dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Refactored the vm to be an object.
 All my troubles today, few that there were, were Nim related.
 It took a few minutes to find `setLen` for adjusting vm memory size.
 The syntax for object initialization always feels wrong to me (why ':' characters, isn't that for types, not values!?).
 Why do large `int` literals not work when parseInt accepts them just fine!?
 I fought that for several minutes before I realized that inputting the IntCode program as text rather than as a sequence of literals solved the problem (which is how the solution worked anyway, only the test input was broken!).

+### Day 10: Monitoring Station ###

+Embarrassed that I had to figure out rotation of coordinates by trial and error.
+Learned about how Nim handles sort, deletion from sequences using `keepItIf` (is there an easier way?), and how it names `arctan2`.
+Reused collinear calculation from day 3.
+N-cubed solution seems fast enough.

 ---

 ## Stats